LTER Publications

 - Magazine and newspaper articles about LTER research.
 We have other methods for highlighting and sharing this information.

 - Research that preceded the funding of the LTER site.
-This is very appropriate for you to maintain as reference material on your site websites, but should not be included as a product of the LTER program.
+This is appropriate for you to maintain as reference material on your site websites, but should not be included as a product of the LTER program.

 - Personal communications.
 Again–great for your site record, but not needed for the Network record.